pump-io/pump.io/README.md

 * *spamclientsecret* oauth pair for spam server.
 * *disableRegistration* default false.
 Disables registering new users on the site through the Web or the API.
-* *noCDN* Use local copies of the JavaScript libraries instead of the ones on the CDN.
+* *useCDN* Use local copies of the JavaScript libraries instead of the ones on the CDN.
 Good for debugging.
-Defaults to `false`, meaning "use the CDN".
+Defaults to `false`, meaning "don't use the CDN".

 ### Web server proxy